Jeppuu/nature-forum/README.md

 This application is made for people who enjoy nature and discussion.
 It provides users with less knowledge of nature (or just a certain species) a place to find answers and learn, but also presents users with more knowledge a place to share their wisdom.
 And to all users a place to enjoy the wonders of nature!

 This application is built using Next.js, React, MongoDB and mongoose.If you wish to clone the app, just make sure to run `npm i`on the CLI and follow up with `npm run dev`.
+You will also need to create a .env file for mongoDB and NextAuth credentials.